Increase in eosinophil cationic protein is one of the reasons for the cerebrovascular diseases and related neurological disorders

 At the same time, a biopsy revealed inflammation of intestines (chronic duodenitis and colitis), supposedly of a bacterial nature (tests showed the development of opportunistic pathogenic and pathogenic microflora).
 Inflammation of intestines may also lead to increased ECP, and this is the author’s current version (regarding the reason for ECP increase in the case of the author).

-The following observations should be provided here:
+The following observations may be provided here:

 — the author observed the longest remission period in the middle of 2014 (complete absence of neurologic disorders).
 At that moment, the author had no version about spasms or ECP, but it was noted that it had happened after a course of antibiotics (in connection with another disease);